NO EXPRESS SHIPPING AT THE MOMENT || FREE STANDARD SHIPPING OVER $60 AU, $70 NZ & $125 WORLDWIDE

 Australia has a long-standing commitment to water safety, and the government plays a crucial role in reducing the risk of drowning and water-related accidents.
 Through various programs, funding, and partnerships with water safety organizations, the government aims to protect citizens, particularly children, and ensure that everyone has access to the education and resources needed to stay safe around water.
 Here are some key government initiatives focused on water safety across the country:Active and Creative Kids is a Government program that helps families across Australia to meet the cost of getting their school-aged children into sport, recreational, creative or cultural activities, such as swimming lessons.
 These are the different initiatives around Australia:

 In a country like Australia, where water activities are a cherished part of life, understanding and prioritizing water safety is paramount.
+Check my blog Swimming with Kids to find out more tips to enjoy swimming with your little ones.
 With drowning being a leading cause of accidental death for children, the statistics serve as a sobering reminder of the risks involved.
 By implementing essential water safety tips, educating your children about safe behaviors around water, and ensuring proper supervision, you can significantly reduce the likelihood of accidents.

 Every parent has the power to make a difference.
 Take the time to enroll your children in swimming lessons, familiarize them with water safety rules, and learn CPR.
 Together, we can create a safer environment for our kids to enjoy water activities.